Engr-Asad-Hussain/oop/README.md

   - [Enum Aliases & @enum.unique]() – introduce to you the enum aliases and how to use the enum.unique decorator to ensure the uniqueness of member values.
   - [Customize and extend enumerations]() – learn how to customize the behaviors of enum classes and how to extend the a custom enum class.
   - [auto]() – use the enum auto class to generate unique values for enumeration’s members.
+- Section 7.
+Multiple inheritance
+  - [Multiple inheritance]() – learn how to implement multiple inheritance and understand how the method resolution order (MRO) works in Python.